yk-liu/yk-liu.github.io/_posts/2019-03-20-Lie-Agebra-as-Generator/Lie-Algebra-as-Generator.md

 <img src='https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2019-03-20-Lie-Agebra-as-Generator/assets/exponetialMap.png' width='80%'>

 # Associated Lie Algebra of Lie Group

-Lie algebra should "know" everything about $G$, then it should know about the group operation, which leads to the Campbell-Baker-Hausdorff formula.
+Lie algebra should "know" everything about $G​$, then it should know about the group operation, which leads to the Campbell-Baker-Hausdorff formula.
 The formula can be better understood with the "bracket" in Lie algebra is introduced as a measure of non-commutativity.

 > Lie published an article titled "*Über Gruppen von Transformationen*" in 1874.
 As early as 1871, the idea of an infinitesimal generator of a one-parameter group of transformations had already appeared in his work.
 >